Online Learning and Control for Data-Augmented Quadrotor Model: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 Given a model of a dynamical system, we seek to find discrepancies between the model and the actual system.
 This is a common problem in control theory, where the dynamics model is often a simplification of the actual system.
-The ability to adapt to changing conditions is a key feature of a successful autonomous system.
-Machine Learning (ML) models become a popular choice for data-augmenting a physics-based dynamics model \cite{carron2019data,kabzan2019learning,hewing2019cautious,torrente2021data}.
+To this end, machine learning (ML) models are a popular choice to model such discrepancies and for subsequent augmentation of pure physics-based dynamics models \citep{carron2019data,kabzan2019learning,hewing2019cautious,torrente2021data}. \thefootnote

-We present an approach to control a quadrotor using a first principles model augmented with an Recursive Gaussian Process (RGP) \cite{huber2014recursive,wahlstrom2015extended} model that serves to describe the quadrotor's air drag characteristics.
+We present an approach to control a quadrotor using a first principles model augmented with an Recursive Gaussian Process (RGP) \citep{huber2014recursive,wahlstrom2015extended} model that serves to describe the quadrotor's air drag characteristics.
 The augmented model is used in a Model Predictive Control (MPC) framework to allow for precise trajectory tracking accounting for the quadrotor's air drag without assuming a priori knowledge of the air drag form or coefficients.
-The ML augmented models typically require a training dataset to be collected in a separate run which is then used to fit the ML model \cite{torrente2021data, GP3DdroneMehndiratta}.
+ML augmented models typically require a training dataset to be collected in a separate run which is then used to fit the ML model \citep{torrente2021data, GP3DdroneMehndiratta, Jin_Wu_Liu_Zhang_Yu_2021}.
 In contrast, we fit the RGP model online at each time step in a recursive fashion.
-This allows us to adapt to changing environmental conditions \textit{without} the need to collect a new training dataset. \dothis{Add more references to RGP} \dothis{Add more references for GP augmentation}
+This allows us to adapt to changing environmental conditions \emph{without} the need to collect a new training dataset.
+Recently, a similar approach was developed, making use of state-space implementation of GP to achieve real time GP control \citep{Schmid_Gruner_Abbas_Rostalski_2022}.

-\throwaway{Model precitive control (MPC) is a control strategy that uses a model of the system to predict the future states of the system to minimize a cost function along a control input trajectory.
-MPC is computationally expensive compared to classical control schemes like PID and requires a precise model of the system to make accurate predictions.} \throwaway{MPC was historically used primarily in the process/chemical industry where the system dynamics are slow enough to make the MPC computations feasible in real time.
-However, with the advent of faster computers and automatic differential tools like \casadi/ \cite{andersson2019casadi}, MPC has become more popular in the field of robotics. }
+Combining a GP model with MPC control is not a novel idea, it has been used in the past for control of generic non-linear models \citep{Cao_Lai_Alam_2017}, quadrotors \citep{cao2017gaussian}, and UAV platforms \citep{Hemakumara_Sukkarieh_2011}, with the main draw being the reduced labor required to construct GP models compared to first principles Newtonian models.